-This Project Scope outlines SARDI's research program for South Australia's Marine Scalefish Fishery for 2021/22.
+This Project Scope outlines SARDI's research program for South Australia's Marine Scalefish Fishery for 2022/23.
 The primary objective of the program is to provide scientific information and assessment of stock status for the different Marine Scalefish Fishery species, to support their sustainable utilisation.
 It conforms to the research and reporting plan outlined in the Management Plan for the South Australian Commercial Marine Scalefish Fishery.
 The Management Plan recognises that in this complex, multi-species fishery there is a considerable range in the contribution of the different taxa to the overall economic value of the fishery.
-Consequently, the multiple taxa taken in the fishery are divided into different categories according to their value (i.e. 'Primary', 'Secondary', 'Tertiary' and 'Other' species) and for which the research requirements to underpin the sustainable management vary.
-This Project adopts a cascading approach in its assessment of stock status for all the permitted species listed in 'Schedule 1' (Aquatic resources prescribed for the MSF under Schedule 1 of the Regulations) outlined in the Management Plan.
-This level of detail will cascade from a fully integrated fishery assessment of Garfish at the biological stock level, a regional interrogation of commercial catch and effort data for Secondary species, a State-wide interrogation of the commercial catch and effort data for Secondary species, and State-wide catch summaries for the other species.
+Consequently, the multiple taxa taken in the fishery are divided into different categories according to their importance (i.e. 'Tier 1', 'Tier 2', 'Tier 3' species) and for which the research requirements to underpin the sustainable management vary.
+This Project adopts a cascading approach in its assessment of stock status.
+This level of detail will cascade from (1) a fully integrated fishery assessment of King George Whiting; (2) a regional interrogation of commercial, catch effort and, where available, the agelength data for Tier 1 and Tier 2 stocks/management units; (3) as relevant, regional and/or State-wide interrogation of the commercial catch and effort data for Tier 3 stocks/management units.
 Furthermore, broad spatial and temporal patterns in fleet dynamics will be summarised.
-Funds are also recovered in the SLA for a Strategic Research Project on developing new harvest strategies for application post reform, to support assessment and management of the fishery.
+Funds are also recovered in the SLA for a Strategic Research Project .

-The primary output from the research program is a stock assessment report focused on Garfish, due 28/02/2022.
-This report includes assessment and stock status of remaining Schedule 1 species.
+The primary output from the research program is a stock assessment report focused on King George Whiting, due 31/03/2023.
+This report includes assessment and stock status of remaining Tier 1, Tier 2 and Tier 3 species.